 This is particularly problematic in the case of friction in the market for Government of Canada bonds, which are often held as the safest Canadian-dollar asset.
 Those holding a bond may find it difficult to sell it to obtain cash, while those wishing to buy a bond for its safety may be unable to obtain it.
 Given the central role of Government of Canada bonds, including as a benchmark for other interest rates, such market illiquidity can have pervasive effects through the financial system.

 Financial institutions use Canada Mortgage Bonds (CMBs) to finance their mortgage lending to Canadian homeowners.
 The functioning of this market was also becoming impaired amid broader market turmoil.
 In response, the Bank of Canada introduced a program of purchasing CMBs in the secondary market.
 This helps provide the means for financial institutions to renew mortgages during this period, as well as supports the flow of credit more generally.

-- The Bankers’ Acceptance Purchase Facility (BAPF) supports a key source of financing for small and medium-sized corporate borrowers.
+This program supports the market for bankers' acceptances, a key source of financing for small and medium-sized corporate borrowers.

-- The Provincial Money Market Purchase (PMMP) program is an asset purchase facility that will support a liquid and well-functioning market for short-term provincial borrowing.
+This program is an asset purchase facility that supports a liquid and well-functioning market for short-term provincial borrowing.